VH-Lab/NDI-matlab/docs/reference/+ndi/+daq/+system/mfdaq.m.md

    TIMEREF_OR_EPOCH is either an ndi.time.timereference object indicating the clock for T0, T1, or
    it can be a single number, which will indicate the data are to be read from that epoch.

+   TIMESTAMPS is an array of the timestamps read.
+If more than one channel is requested, then TIMESTAMPS will be a cell array of timestamp arrays, one per channel.

-   DATA is a two-column-per-channel vector; the first column has the time of the event.
-The second column indicates the marker code.
-In the case of 'events', this is just 1.
-If more than one channel is requested, DATA is returned as a cell array, one entry per channel.
+   DATA is an array of the event data.
+If more than one channel is requested, then DATA will be a cell array of data arrays, one per channel.

 ---